unc-network/dashboard/akips_setup/README.md

 ## Device Grouping

-The grouping of devices.

 Use **Auto Grouping** rules to organize the network hierarchy.
+This gives AKiPS and OCNES some topographical knowledge to facilitate grouping of alerts.

+Menu: Admin -> Grouping -> Auto Grouping

 ### Critical Devices